iamsecretlyflash/RubugsSolver/README.md

 ## RL-based solution

 Train a Deep neural network to predict the best move and value based on the current state.
-Use a tree search to get the best solutions
+Use a tree search to get the best solutions (Can use MCTS)

 Reward : +1 for goal state, -1 for any other state